Sir John d'Ewyas

 General Notes:

-~From the footnotes of The Coucher Book on Chartulary of Whalley-Abbey, Vol. I, pg.
+~Pedigree taken from the footnotes of The Coucher Book on Chartulary of Whalley-Abbey, Vol. I, p.
 121 823

 Noted events in his life were: